Christian symbols

 “hope as an anchor for the soul” (Heb.
 6:19).

-Most likely ancient Greek and Roman mariners used the symbol as a protective charm.
+Most likely, ancient Greek and Roman mariners used the symbol as a protective charm.
 The anchor symbol also appears in Greco-Roman philosophy.

-However, even though those societies were Pagan, we're unaware of any religious use of the anchor symbol.
+However, even though those societies were pagan, we're unaware of any religious use of the anchor symbol.

 (more...)

-• Heart
+Heart

 The heart symbol screams 'love'; whether it’s divine, romantic, a social media 'like', or just our way of saying "I really, really like this thing a lot".

-From the 12th century, the heart became a symbol of Christ’s divine love and sacrifice.
+From the twelfth century, the heart became a symbol of Christ’s divine love and sacrifice.
 The Sacred Heart of Jesus, often depicted as a flaming heart, began appearing in devotional texts by mystics such as St. Bernard of Clairvaux and St. Gertrude the Great.

 (more...)